SUU Seal (for official use only)

 1. Applicability

-1. Compliance with this Policy as represented by related regulations and procedures is required for all members of the University community under any Contract or employment agreement, including administrators, faculty, staff, students, student employees, Contractors, vendors, and third-party agents.
+1. All members of the University community under any Contract or employment relationship, including administrators, faculty, staff, students, student employees, Contractors, and Vendors, are subject to and shall comply with this Policy.

 3. University personnel may also be held personally liable to the extent allowable under civil or criminal law for losses or damages caused by negligence or willful violation of this Policy.